WHAT IS EMPLOYERS' LIABILITY INSURANCE?

 - You employ students on work experience programs

 - You employ staff who exclusively carry out unpaid work

 - You are a sole trader who only employs close family members and aren’t running a limited company

 If you don’t have the correct employers’ liability cover certificate, you risk a fine of up to £2,500 for every day your business is uninsured.
 Even if you don’t get fined, a claim brought by an employee for injury or work-related illness could put your business at financial risk.
 Read the government’s guide to compulsory employers’ liability insurance here.

 Many people explore this point, which in essence is asking the question is employers’ liability insurance compulsory?
 What you should know is that without the correct employers’ liability cover, you risk a fine of up to £2,500 for every day your business is uninsured.
 Even if you don’t get fined, a claim brought by an employee for injury or work-related illness could put your business at financial risk.

 When comparing employers’ liability insurance policy, you should be sure that you have the correct level of cover in place to avoid any of these risks.
 Read the government’s guide to compulsory employers’ liability insurance regulations here.

 WHAT DOES EMPLOYERS' LIABILITY INSURANCE COVER?

-Employers’ liability insurance covers you for legal fees and compensation payouts, including medical costs, incurred as a result of an illness and injury claim from an employee.
-If you get taken to court by an employee because of a health and safety breach, for example, your costs are covered by your employers’ liability cover.
+Having an employers’ liability insurance certificate in place means you are covered for legal costs and compensation payouts, including medical costs incurred from an employee.
+For example, if you are taken to court by an employee due to a health and safety breach, your costs are covered by your employers’ liability policy,

 - Product liability insurance